Captive Desert Tortoise Care for Hatchlings

 Special Care for Hatchling Desert Tortoises

-Because young tortoises must be protected from predators such as cats, dogs and birds, the enclosure must be covered.
-The covering must allow sunlight into the enclosure.
-Wire fencing or poultry netting is appropriate, but should either be too small for the head or limbs to penetrate or large enough to allow the head and limbs to freely enter and exit.
+Because young tortoises must be protected from predators such as cats, dogs and birds, the enclosure must be covered, but allow sunlight inside.
+Wire fencing or poultry netting is appropriate, but should either be too small for the tortoise’s head or limbs to penetrate or large enough to allow the head and limbs to freely enter and exit.

 Hibernation in Hatchlings

 Approximately 10 days prior to placing hatchlings in hibernation, feeding should be stopped to allow the digestive tract to empty.
-During hibernation hatchlings should be soaked in a shallow dish containing approximately ½ inch of water for 30 minutes every 2-3 weeks.
-When the hatchlings become active in the spring, they should be removed from hibernation and placed in their enclosure to resume regular feeding.
+If hibernating indoors, hatchlings become active in the spring, they should be removed from hibernation and placed in their enclosure to resume regular feeding.

 No insecticide, pesticide or any toxic agent should be used near the hatchlings, as they are especially susceptible to these compounds.

 Hatchlings require a shallow water dish containing about a half-inch of water for drinking and soaking.
 Be sure to keep the water dish away from the walls of the enclosure as they can flip over into them in corners.
 The shell is relatively soft but will harden over time if the tortoise has access to an appropriate diet and sunlight.